 A Protestant Doctrine

 Sola Scriptura is Latin for, “by Scripture alone.”
 This motto, sola Scriptura, is the foundation of Protestant faith.
 Protestant means in protest against the Catholic Church.
 “On this rock I will build my church, and the powers of death shall not prevail against it” Mt 16:18.
 Since Rabbi Yeshua promised that the powers of death will not prevail against the Church, a revolt against the Church is a revolt against Rabbi Yeshua.
 Rabbi Yeshua the “good shepherd” Jn 10:11 had commanded Rabbi Kefa, “Feed my lambs” Jn 21:15, “Tend my sheep” Jn 21:16, “Feed my sheep” Jn 21:17.”
-Saul of Tarsus was persecuting the Kefa-led early Christians Acts 9:1 when Rabbi Yeshua said to him, “I am Jesus, whom you are persecuting” Acts 9:5.
+Saul of Tarsus was persecuting the Rabbi Kefa-led early Christians Acts 9:1 when Rabbi Yeshua said to him, “I am Jesus, whom you are persecuting” Acts 9:5.
 It is the same today.
-When someone withdraws from the Church Rabbi Yeshua instituted they are withdrawing from Rabbi Yeshua Mt 25:45.
+When a man withdraws from the Church Rabbi Yeshua instituted he is withdrawing from Rabbi Yeshua Mt 25:45.

 Sola Scriptura asserts that the Bible contains all knowledge necessary for salvation and holiness.
 It accepts only doctrines found directly within or indirectly by using valid logical deduction or valid deductive reasoning from Scripture.
 Sola Scriptura accepts other authorities governing Christian life and devotion, but requires that they be subordinate to, and corrected by, the written word of God.